ShamylZakariya/Surfacer/Surfacer/NOTES.md

 Make an XML level file, which is loaded by GameLevel::load
 	✓ this file specifies path to terrain svg
-	✓ file specifies stuff to do with the ids specified in terrain svg
-	- file has stuff like friction, gravity, etc
+	✓ file specifies stuff to do with the ids specified in terrain svg ✓ file has stuff like friction, gravity, etc

 ## BUGS

-Move various numeric parse functions from util::svg SvgParsing to util::xml

 CameraControllerComponent is acting oddly - it no longer allows camera re-centering when alt key is pressed.
 	- is this an ordering issue? who's gobbling the input?